chrishayesmu/XCOM-Companion/README.md

 * **Rich tooltips and links:** References to other game terms are links that you can click to view them instantly, and mousing over those links [shows you tooltips](screenshots/tooltip_perk_body_shield.png) in case you just need a quick refresher.
 * **Perk trees, gene mods, and psionics:** View what will be available to your soldiers and MECs before unlocking them.
 * **Map database:** Put in your mission type and area of operations (e.g. Urban Block) and get back a list of the maps you might be about to embark on.
+* **UFO database:** With maintaining a healthy Interceptor fleet being so important in Long War, the UFO database makes it easier to tell if it's worthwhile scrambling someone to shoot at that Raider, or if you're just adding more repair time to your fleet.
+Tells you how a UFO performs in the air, what to expect when assaulting one on the ground, and what missions they might be performing in your airspace.
 * **Automatic updates:** As more functionality is added to XCOM Companion, you can install it with a single click.

 ## Upcoming features